opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 253    I make two preliminary points in relation to this ground of objection pertaining to the DC.

 254    First, I found that the defendants had raised before the Board the complaint that the CSC should have sought a fresh mandate from the subsidiary proprietors upon learning that no DC was payable.
-Before the Board, the defendants stated:[\[note: 265\]](#Ftn_265)
+Before the Board, the defendants stated:[^265]

 Further, once the CSC found out that there was no \[DC\], the CSC ought to have halted the tender process to seek a fresh mandate from the \[subsidiary proprietors\] on whether to proceed at the \[reserve price\] of $550 million or to hold a re-tender.
 With no \[DC\], the \[subsidiary proprietors\] would likely have been able to set a higher \[reserve price\].

-255    It was not disputed that the other aspects of the ground of objection pertaining to the DC had been raised before the Board.[\[note: 266\]](#Ftn_266)
+255    It was not disputed that the other aspects of the ground of objection pertaining to the DC had been raised before the Board.[^266]

 256    Second, as mentioned at \[188\]–\[189\] above, while the CSC could rely on the advice of their professional advisers, Knight Frank and R&T, the CSC could not simply delegate their duties to the professional advisers or simply rely on the advice given to excuse every lapse on the part of the CSC in respect of their own duties.
 In any case, Knight Frank and R&T were also the CSC’s agents for the purposes of the collective sale.
 A finding that the transaction was not in good faith under s 84A(9)(_a_)(i) did not necessarily need to be confined to the conduct of the CSC alone but could take into account the conduct of their professional advisers too.